wangbingjie/blast/docs/developer_guide/dev_task_runner.rst

 ^^^^^^^^^^^^^^^

-You can specify whether your task runs periodically on start up of Blast or needs to be explicitly trigger from the djano admin by implementing the :code:`task_initially_enabled` property.
+You can specify whether your task runs periodically on start up of Blast or needs to be explicitly triggered from the Django admin by implementing the :code:`task_initially_enabled` property.
 If you do not implement this method it will default to true, meaning that the task will launch automatically on startup.